 I have decided that I'll provide a drilled and tapped heatsink as an option because not all will have access to a used heatsink or the tools to drill and tap the holes.
 I used a drill press and hand tapped the holesbut I am, by no definition, a "machinist".
-The heatsinks are drilled for 4-40 board mounting holes and both 8-32 and 6-32 holes for the MOSFETs (just turn the heatsink 180 degrees).
-Use the 6-32 (smaller) holes for these RD16HHF1 MOSFETs.
+The heatsinks are drilled for 4-40 board mounting holes and 6-32 holes for the MOSFETs.
 You still have to provide the heat transfer paste, mounting hardware and nylon spacers.
 It also means the kit has to be shipped in a USPS Priority Mail box to accommodate the heatsink.

-For those still wanting to use their own heatsink......the first step is to drill and tap 6 holes in the heatsink.
-Using the Amplifier board as a template, locate the centers for the 6 holes and mark them (preferably between the heatsink fins).
-The 4 board mounting holes should be drilled and tapped for 4-40 machine screws and the 2 MOSFET mounting holes for 6-32 machine screws.
+For those wanting to use their own heatsink.....the first step is to drill and tap the holes in the heatsink.
+Using the Amplifier board as a template, locate the centers for the holes and mark them (preferably between the heatsink fins).
+The board mounting holes should be drilled and tapped for 4-40 machine screws and the 2 MOSFET mounting holes for 6-32 machine screws.
 It's a little tricky to miss the fins on the other side with the drill bit....so measure twice and drill once.
+The board coax tie points are identified and the board also has SMA coax connector footprints.